Iso-Kilo/Sonic-1-J2ME-Decompilation/README.md

 # Sonic 1 J2ME Decompilation
 A decompilation of the 2005 Java mobile port of Sonic the Hedgehog (1991).
-This decompilation focuses on the 240x320 resolution version, as it uses the original game's graphics.
+This decompilation focuses on the 240x320 resolution version, of part 1 as it uses the original game's graphics.
 However, there are lower resolutions that function similarily.
+And part 2 consists of the largest available resolution; 208x208.
+Part 1 was created by iFone, and 2 by Glu.

 # Status
 Currently the decompilation is unbuildable, and obfuscated.